-Drop app – a user-friendly, no-brainer app – lets you earn rewards when you shop from your favorite stores.
-That's right, you get rewarded for shopping.
-Here's my Drop app review.
+Drop app lets you earn rewards when you shop from your favorite stores.
+But is Drop app safe?
+Do you earn free cash rewards?
+Learn those in this Drop app review.

 By now, you'd probably heard people talking about Drop app here and there.
 Believe it or not, some people have made over $400 worth of gift cards with Drop.